 Did you know?
 In the Italian translation of The Lord of the Rings trilogy (Il Signore degli Anelli), Gollum’s famous catchphrase My preciousss! was localized as Il mio tesssoro! (my treasure!).

 There are two idiomatic expressions featuring tesoro in Italian.
 One is a verb, the other one is a saying.
 Let’s have a look at them.

 To treasure something.

 (To make treasure of sth.)

 A good friend is worth his weight in gold.

 (He who finds a friend finds a treasure.)

 Farò tesoro delle tue parole.

 I shall treasure your words.

-Now that we’ve covered all possible meanings of tesoro in Italian, you can put your skills to the test and start addressing your relatives and friends with it!
+Now that we’ve covered all the possible meanings of tesoro in Italian, you’re ready to put your skills to the test and start using it to address your relatives and friends!

 ❤️ If you liked this lesson, consider sharing it with your social media friends who are also studying Italian.